Eyantra698Sumanto/caravel_dvsdfossbfc/README.md

 ## Bloom Filter Counter

-## Step 1: Generateion of the Verilog Code using AI Generated Tool
+## Step 1: Generation of the Verilog Code using AI Generated Tool
 ______________________________________________________________________________________________________________
 ### Using [ChatGPT](https://chat.openai.com/):
 #### 1. Question Asked: Please create an innovative counter  of completely new type...</br>